VanAndelInstitute/awsHPCcompute/README.md

-# awsHPCcompute
-compute nodes on hpc
+# compute nodes on hpc

 *start.sh* can be called in a userdata script and will mount the NFS software archive and set up the module system for use.